jamespilcher/top_terminal/README.md

 This assumes you have the folder top_terminal in your home directory.

 <i> if you have done this incorrectly, the terminal will tell you at the top.
-I'm sure this works similarly for other shell languages :D